-The most well-known side effects after the use of high-dose aspirin are abdominal pain and peptic ulcer, whereas low-dose aspirin may be associated with dyspeptic symptoms and gastrointestinal (GI) bleeding.
+The most well-known side effects after using high-dose aspirin are abdominal pain and peptic ulcers, whereas low-dose aspirin may be associated with dyspeptic symptoms and gastrointestinal (GI) bleeding.
 Studies showed that the effect on the GI system is dose-dependent.

 Other side effects are: